Kevin M. Clyne, Partner

-With more than a decade of experience HKCC Partner Kevin M. Clyne has achieved a distinctive track record successfully prosecuting the valuation of diverse types of commercial and retail properties, including: office, industrial, and warehouse buildings; hotels, motels, and resorts; regional shopping centers and department stores; golf courses; restaurants; and more.
-During his years at the bar, Kevin has developed a reputation as a vigilant advocate for his client's interests throughout upstate New York and Long Island.
+With more than a decade of experience, HKCC Partner Kevin M. Clyne has achieved a distinctive track record successfully prosecuting the valuation of diverse types of commercial properties.
+During his years at the bar, he has developed a reputation as a vigilant advocate for his client's interests throughout upstate New York and Long Island.

 He is a member of the Tax Certiorari and Condemnation Committees of the Nassau County Bar Association, the Suffolk County Bar Association, the Westchester County Bar Association, and the Bar Association of the City of New York.
-He also is a member of the Long Island Builder's Institute (LIBI); the Long Island Real Estate Group (LIREG); Action Long Island (ALI), where he co-chaired the ALI Housing Task Force; and vice president of the board of directors of the Advancement for Commerce, Industry and Technology (ACIT), a Farmingdale based business and networking group.
+He also is a member of the Institute for Professionals in Taxation (IPT), a national group of professionals who dedicate their careers to property tax.
+Kevin presented before the IPT national symposium in November 2012 on the topic of the review and use of draft appraisals in litigation, and is a member of the 2013 and 2014 Annual Property Tax Symposium committee; as well as the Long Island Real Estate Group (LIREG); Action Long Island (ALI), where he co-chaired the ALI Housing Task Force; and vice president of the board of directors of the Advancement for Commerce, Industry and Technology (ACIT), a Farmingdale based business and networking group.
 Kevin served as a board member of the New York Condemnation Conference and lectured on property tax law at Hofstra University School of Law.
 His charitable initiatives include serving on the Golf Committee for the Hagedorn Little Village School in Seaford and actively advancing the cause of supported employment for individuals with disabilities for Adults and Children with Learning and Developmental Disabilities (ACLD) in Bethpage.

 Kevin is a 1999 graduate of Hofstra University School of Law, where he was a member of the Law Review, and a 1996 cum laude graduate of Loyola College of Maryland.
 He was named to the Long Island Business News Top 40 under 40 Class of 2012.